Al-Qa-qa/audits/ask-for-audit.md

 The price ranges between [3, 6] USDC per LOC based on https://github.com/Consensys/solidity-metrics

-The number per LOC is changed according to the complexity of the code.
+The price per LOC is changed according to the complexity of the code.

 ### Duration: